zeplaz/battleshipz_FLOWERZ_game/readme.md

 ### intent:
-found somone marc_s on stackoverflow makeing alittle game they had a few functions and a bunch of global vars but sitin in some main. it basicly did not do much. and was  more of a outline  ... i decided to make redo almost all of it, into a c++ class system, and aucally make it work. and make a proper little game, this is not done, i;ll likely work on it more as i feel like it kinda fun to build alittle bits from random somthing found.
+found somone marc_s on stackoverflow makeing alittle game they had a few functions and a bunch of global vars but sitin in some main. it basicly did not do much. and was  more of a outline  ... i decided to make redo almost all of it, into a c++ class system, and  make it work. and make a proper little game, this is not done, i;ll likely work on it more as i feel like it kinda fun to build alittle bits from random somthing found.

 ### major reivisons: